SauravSatpute/WeatherApplication/README.md

 This application uses the Weather API to show the real-time weather of different cities around the world.

+Rapid Api used in this application is [here]([https://sauravsatpute.github.io/Calculator-App/](https://rapidapi.com/apininjas/api/weather-by-api-ninjas/))

+You can visit the deployed site [here](https://sauravsatpute.github.io/Calculator-App/)

 ## Tech Stack